dennisinteractive/impliedconsent/README.txt

 -------------
 Visit /admin/config/system/impliedconsent

-You can customise the message to be displayed.
+You can customise the message displayed and the acknowledge button label.
-Select which pages it should appear, and which roles.
+Select which pages it should appear on and for which user roles.